 - performance of products such as farm equipment and agrichemicals

 - market values and trends, profitability and how climatic conditions affect market prices

-Self-employed agricultural field representatives running their own business also require small business skills.
+Self-employed agricultural/horticultural field representatives running their own business also require small business skills.

-- usually work a 40-hour week but may work slightly longer and irregular hours in summer and autumn due to the demands of the harvest, and may need to work evenings and weekends occasionally
+- usually work a 40-hour week but may work longer and irregular hours in summer and autumn during harvest seasons

 - work outdoors in all weather conditions